saltsthlm/protips/arrowFunctions.md

 }
 ```

-They can now be called like this:
+they can now be called like this:

 ```javascript
 console.log(f1('marcus')) // logs 'marcus'